isogeo/doc-admin/Help/en/features/publish/webservices.md

 An Esri Tiled Map service can be used to obtain the geographic entities required via a request.
 This type of service is provided by ArcGIS for Server or ArcGIS Online, i.e. tools developed by the company Esri.

 1. Add an associated resource;
-2. Choose type "Service ESRI Tile";
+2. Choose type "Service ESRI Tile Service";
 3. Enter the URL corresponding to the service, for example: http://tiles.arcgis.com/tiles/ApmCsFVnpW3bVGYw/arcgis/rest/services/Populated_Places/MapServer;
 4. Click on `Validate`;
 5. In the actions of the associated resource, select the `Display` option;